apache/nuttx/syscall/README.txt

 spreadsheets programs will accept this format and can be used to maintain the syscall database.

-The format of the CVS file for each line is:
+The format of the CSV file for each line is:

   Field 1: Function name
   Field 2: The header file that contains the function prototype